 Women in Peacekeeping

-Women peacekeepers act as role models in the local environment, inspiring women and girls in often male-dominated societies to push for their own rights and for participation in peace processes.
-Women are deployed in all areas police, military and civilians.
+Women peacekeepers service in all peacekeeping capacities, civilian, military and police.
+It is an operational imperative that we recruit and retain women peacekeepers.
+In addition, women peacekeepers act as role models in the local environment, inspiring women and girls in often male-dominated societies to push for their own rights and for participation in peace processes.

 See the many ways women are involved in peacekeeping.